B. Davison Secondary School

-B. Davison Secondary School (formerly known as Thames Secondary School) is a high school in London, Ontario, Canada.
+B. Davison Secondary School (formerly known as Thames Secondary School) is a vocational high school in London, Ontario, Canada.
 It was established in 2014 after amalgamating the former Sir George Ross and Thames Secondary Schools.
-The school is named after Basil Davison, a former staff member of both now-defunct schools.
+The school is named after the late Basil Davison, a former teacher, and offers workplace courses in auto mechanics, construction, cosmetology, horticulture, hospitality, and welding.

-It is dedicated to teaching students specifically about the benefits of the workforce.
-B. Davison provides students with a unique emphasis on Experiential Learning Opportunities that helps students enter the workforce immediately after graduation.